BCFNMCSimulation/self_assembly_simulation/README.md

 There are four steps towards a successful Monte-Carlo simulation  of hard spheres.

 1. Simulating a ideal gas with the periodic boundary condition (PBC).
-2. Simulating repelling hard spheres with PBC.
+2. Simulating hard spheres with PBC.
 3. Simulating attracting hard spheres with PBC.
 4. Change the parameters and observe different behaviours.